The Intuitive Chemistry Bias by Satyanarayana Janagani, PhD

 Enterprising and driven, Stereokem is on a mission to promote chemistry-bias among the peers using clean and green-chemistry.
 Their initiative is meant to bring about solidarity and encourage chemists to explore possibilities and instigate creative research to expedite the drug discovery process.

-Ghazal is currently the Scientific Marketing Manager at Scientist.com, the world’s leading pharmaceutical marketplace for scientific services.
+Ghazal is currently the Associate Director of Marketing at Scientist.com, the world’s leading pharmaceutical marketplace for scientific services.
 She works closely with suppliers and researchers to highlight breakthroughs in scientific discoveries.